muhammadmueenarif/JS-For-Beginners/readme.txt

     }
     // output: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10
     // it will run until the condition is false

     // x+=5 means x=x+5
     // x-=5 means x=x-5
     // x*=5 means x=x*5
     // x/=5 means x=x/5
     // x%=5 means x=x%5

+Lec 36.
+JS Do while loop.
+A do...while loop is used to execute a block of code at least once, and then continue to execute it as long as the specified condition is true. it is used to run a code over and over again each time with different value.

+var x=0;
+do {
+    document.write(x+"<br>");
+    x++;
+    } while (x<=10);
+    // output: 0, 1, 2, 3, 4, 5, 6, 7, 8, 9, 10.

+// it will run at least once even if the condition is false. then it will check the condition and run again if true it will stop when the condition is false it is used when we want to run a code at least once

 //This is extra lecture about array methods. not in video.